abdulsamad/experimentia/README.md

 Welcome to Experimentia, where I explore the OpenAI's API!
 Below, you'll find information on technologies used, supported browsers, installation instructions, and how to set up the environment.
 Don't bother why I chose this name—I'm just rolling with it! 🤷‍♂️

+## Features

+- Utilize both GPT-3 and GPT-4 and use in variations
+- Utilize DALL·E and DALL·E-3 for generating images
+- Voice input capability
+- Save chats (including images converted to base64) locally in IndexDB
+- Download generated images

 ## Technologies

 - Turborepo